4npweb/4npweb/README.md

 <br>

 ## ℹ️ About me
-- Self taught developer with 2+ years of experience with web development.
+- Self taught developer with 2+ years of learning with web development.
 - Great communication skills and ready to make you satisfied with the finished product.

 <br>